European History - From Prehistory To 19TH Century

 The most important

-on the orders of Roman Catholic Church because most of the European Kingdoms
+on the orders of the Roman Catholic Church because most of the European Kingdoms

 accepted Roman Catholic Christianity and the influence of Pope had flourished a

 lot during this time.
-These Holy Wars can mainly be divided in to Crusades in the Levant, Reconquista and the Northern Crusades.
+These Holy Wars can mainly be divided into the Crusades in the Levant, the Reconquista, and the Northern Crusades.

-of this Crusade was to regain the control of Holy Land (Jerusalem) from
+Nine battles were fought during the Crusades in the Levant (1096-1303 AD).
+This Crusade aimed to regain the control of the Holy Land (Jerusalem) from

 Muslims.
 This area was conquered by Muslims during the reign of Rashidun Caliph